 Symptoms may include:

-- Pus may drain to a small pit in the skin
+- Pus draining to a small pit in the skin

 - Tenderness over the area after you are active or sit for a period of time